threeguys/http-signatures-java/README.md

 register itself and make varying types of request, according to command line parameters under
 <a href="examples/echo-spring-client">examples/echo-spring-client</a>.

+# Roadmap
+My tentative plans are as follow:
+* Fully test and document <a href="http-signatures">http-signatures</a>
+* Clean up spring boot
+* Add Netty support
+* Add servlet example
+* Write up on how to use this to make your service secure

 # License

 Released under Apache 2.0 License.
 Please see <a href="LICENSE">LICENSE</a> for more details.